sitatec/Taluxi-Open-Source/README.md

 # Taluxi

 A better version (OpenTaxi) can be found [here](https://github.com/sitatec/OpenTaxi).
-Make sure check the license.
+Make sure to check its [license](https://github.com/sitatec/OpenTaxi/blob/main/LICENSE).

 This repository is the merge of my following repositories (I have created more packages since the merge):
  - [taluxi](https://github.com/sitatec/taluxi)